simonkurtz-MSFT/api-management-discover-direct-management-api-status/README.md

 This repo helps discover which API Management in your instances have this API enabled.
 The new V2 SKUs are not affected by this.

+## Prerequisites

+This script requires the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) to be installed prior to execution.

 ## Execution

 Run the following script with your Azure tenant ID.
 Select any subscription if the login asks for one.
 The script will subsequently loop over all subscriptions in your tenant.